 - Improved provision for cyclists – including the introduction of cycle lanes and new cycle parking hubs and stands

 - Enhanced bus stops – with accessible boarding and space for waiting

-Sustainable tree planting and greenery will also be introduced helping to boost biodiversity, improve air quality, and further enhance Regent’s Street’s iconic John Nash design.
-New seating will also be installed, creating places for people to pause and rest.
+Sustainable tree planting and greenery are also being introduced helping to boost biodiversity, improve air quality, and further enhance Regent’s Street’s iconic John Nash design.
+New seating is being installed, creating places for people to pause and rest.

 Answers to some of your frequently asked questions:

-Our plans will introduce cycle lanes for the first time on Regent Street, as well as new cycle parking hubs and stands.
+Our plans are introducing cycle lanes for the first time on Regent Street, as well as new cycle parking hubs and stands.
 They build on other recent initiatives within our Central London portfolio to support sustainable travel, such as the introduction of BIKE-DROP - a new pop-up concept, offering convenient, safe and secure bike parking.

 Creating physical barriers to segregate cycle lanes is a challenge within the space available, but we are keen to continue working closely with customers, stakeholders, to invite feedback, and consider future plans – including for cyclists.

 How have you considered accessibility?

 We are committed to creating accessible places, and we have engaged with charities such as AccessAble on these plans, to ensure this is a central part of our ongoing plans for Regent Street.